baumrock/RockFrontend/docs/ajax/readme.md

 ## Debugging Endpoints for Superusers

 When logged in as a superuser, RockFrontend provides a straightforward UI for debugging your endpoints.

+**Visit /ajax/your-endpoint-name in the browser**

 This feature is particularly useful for quickly identifying and resolving issues, ensuring your HTMX endpoints function as expected:

 <img src=ajax.png class=blur>